Choose another writer in this calendar:

 A Young Man's Love (1927), a melodrama which premiered in Bergen, was still conventional, but in the following plays Grieg began the modernization of Norwegian drama.
 In 1927, Grieg traveled in China as a newspaper correspondent to report about the civil war between the Kuomingtang and the Communists.
 "China has been violated, China continues to be abused, China has been right all along," he stated in Kinesiske dage (1927, Chinese Days).
 Grieg's second play, Barabbas (1927), an expressionistic avant-garde piece, reflected his experiences in the Orient.
 Grieg compared the pacifism of Jesus with violence of the rebellious reprobate.
 In the battle between passive resistance and revolution a young man is overpowered by the attraction of brutality.

 Grieg became a kind of myth in England.
 Graham

-Greene compared in his book of memoir, Ways of Escape
+Greene compared in his memoir, Ways of Escape

 (1980), the author's arrival in 1931 down a muddy Gloucestershire lane

 to the appearance of three crowns on a gate.
 Greene had rented a